oxelson/CS634/README.md

 1. The [Contact](http://www.cs634-hur-01.designaspractice.com/contact/) section of the website contains a couple of web forms that simulate contacting Tanya.
 Clicking the submit button on both of these forms will only result in an alert message.

-2. The [Account](http://www.cs634-hur-01.designaspractice.com/account/) section of the website contains various forms for webite account CRUD functionality and user authentication/logout.  *These forms are quazi-functional*, meaning they firectly modify the account data in web storage and perform a rudimentary authentication of sorts.
+2. The [Account](http://www.cs634-hur-01.designaspractice.com/account/) section of the website contains various forms for webite account CRUD functionality and user authentication/logout.  *These forms are quazi-functional*, meaning they directly modify the account data in web storage and perform a rudimentary authentication of sorts.

-Please note that no legitimate input validation is being performed for these forms and the recaptcha is a stub and therefore is non-fuctional.
+Please note that no legitimate input validation is being performed for these forms and the recaptcha is a stub and therefore is non-functional.

 Please also note you cannot remove tanya's account, but you *can* remove the student's account.
 (To restore the original data, just clobber the local storage data and reload the website.)